customer7/ncn/src/site/notes/Topics/Access, Femoral Artery.md

 ### 2

 ![](https://i.imgur.com/ID9QMXd.png)
-(**A**): This patient has a venous access catheter (black arrow) in the right common femoral vein (CFV), which travels towards the heart to the right of the spine.
-The arterial puncture site is lateral to this venous catheter, and the 0.021'' microwire (yellow arrowheads) from the micropuncture kit travels from the lateral side to the medial side of the venous catheter and then crosses the midline to the left of the spine, indicating arterial access.
+(**A**): This patient has a venous access catheter (<span style="color:black">black</span> arrow) in the right common femoral vein (CFV), which travels towards the heart to the right of the spine.
+The arterial puncture site is lateral to this venous catheter, and the 0.021'' microwire (<span style="color:yellow">yellow</span> arrowheads) from the micropuncture kit travels from the lateral side to the medial side of the venous catheter and then crosses the midline to the left of the spine, indicating arterial access.
 (**B**): DSA showed that the arterial puncture site is in the common femoral artery (CFA), above the bifurcation (red double arrow).

 ---